 Not everyone “gets” the subject they are currently studying.
 In fact, people who need some extra coaching may not even be taking classes.
-There are many areas of our lives where we could use a little bit of help with improving, including art, computer skills, organization, cooking, etc. If you are skilled in a specific area that other people have trouble with and love to teach, those skills tutoring or teaching may be your calling.
+There are many areas of our lives where we could use a little bit of help with improving, including art, computer skills, organization, cooking, etc. If you’re skilled in a specific area that other people have trouble with and love to teach, those skills tutoring or teaching may be your calling.

 9. Resume Writing Service

 With so many people competing for desirable positions, your resume is one area you can’t afford to mess up.
-If you offer a service that can help job seekers stand out amongst other applicants and have a better chance at getting the job they desire, you could build a thriving business helping other people.
+If you offer a service that can help job seekers stand out among other applicants and have a better chance at getting the job they desire, you could build a thriving business helping other people.

 10. Child Care Provider

-With illnesses, rising childcare costs and other factors to consider, more and more parents are looking for custom solutions for childcare.
+With illnesses, rising childcare costs, and other factors to consider, more and more parents are looking for custom solutions for childcare.
 You may even be looking for a way to stay home with your own children, while still earning revenue.
-One way to meet this need is to offer in-home child care with additional benefits that might not be available at a large facility such as individualized attention and learning programs.
-Before starting this type of business, however, it is crucial that you check local laws and regulations.
+One way to meet this need is to offer in-home child care with additional benefits that might not be available at a large facility, such as individualized attention and learning programs.
+Before starting this type of business, however, it’s crucial that you check local laws and regulations.

 11. Freelance Writing

 If you love to write, but aren’t quite ready to churn out a novel, you might want to consider freelance writing.
 With content marketing become a key aspect for companies, there are more and more job opportunities opening up for writers.
 To get started, check with some local businesses in your area and see if they need help with blog posts or creating other information products such as reports or short ebooks.